mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project2_Continuous Control/report.md

 Similar to the exploding gradient issue mentioned above, running computations on large input values and model parameters can inhibit learning.
 Batch normalization addresses this problem by scaling the features to be within the same range throughout the model and across different environments and units.
 In additional to normalizing each dimension to have unit mean and variance, the range of values is often much smaller, typically between 0 and 1.

 Initially, I added batch normalization between every layer in both the actor and critic models.
 However, this may have been overkill, and seemed to prolong training time.
 I eventually reduced the use of batch normalization to just the outputs of the first fully-connected layers of both the actor and critic models.

-You can find batch normalization implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/model.py#L41) for the actor, and [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/model.py#L75) for the critic, within `model.py` of the source code.

 ```python
 # actor forward pass